 the need to continue reducing transport related emissions when moving both people and goods, particularly by making it easier for people to use public transport, or active transport modes, the need to increase the resilience of our network, for both people and freight, the importance of the public transport system to get people where they need to go, especially if they can't use a private vehicle.
 This was especially strong in the disability community, and for many young people.
-For those without the option of driving themselves, the public transport network is essential for participating in society.
+For those without the option of driving themselves, the public transport network, coupled with a high quality pedestrian network, is essential for participating in society.